preddy727/AzureTerraformTemplates/README.md

 ## Create the key vault disk encryption with key
 ### [Back to Excercises](#exercises)

-Terraform init
+*Login to Terraform vm where github repository was cloned and run the following commands Terraform init
 Terraform apply -out output

+*Enable a service endpoint for Key Vault on the existing Terraform virtual network and subnet.

+az network vnet subnet update --resource-group "myresourcegroup" --vnet-name "myvnet" --name "mysubnet" --service-endpoints "Microsoft.KeyVault"

-* Run the following commands in a command prompt to allow the subnet of your Terraform vm access to the key vault subnetid=$(az network vnet subnet show --resource-group "myresourcegroup" --vnet-name "myvnet" --name "mysubnet" --query id --output tsv) az keyvault network-rule add --resource-group "demo9311" --name "demo9311premium" --subnet $subnetid
+* Run the following commands in a command prompt to allow the subnet of your Terraform vm access to the key vault

+subnetid=$(az network vnet subnet show --resource-group "myresourcegroup" --vnet-name "myvnet" --name "mysubnet" --query id --output tsv)

+az keyvault network-rule add --resource-group "demo9311" --name "demo9311premium" --subnet $subnetid

 ## Deploy a Virtual machine scale set